2025 FIM JuniorGP World Championship

-The 2025 FIM JuniorGP World Championship is the fourteenth season of the class, and the fourth season after leaving the historical connection to CEV.
+The 2025 FIM JuniorGP World Championship was the fourteenth season of the class, and the fourth season after leaving the historical connection to CEV.

-The season will be held over 12 races at 7 meetings, beginning on 4 May at Estoril and ending on 23 November at Valencia.
+The season was held over 12 races at 7 meetings, beginning on 4 May at Estoril and ending on 23 November at Valencia.

 The season was marred by the death of Spanish rider Pau Alsina ahead of the Aragon round.

 Calendar and results

 The provisional calendar was announced in October 2024.